 Easy, inexpensive tips to help you make your home feel more luxurious and expensive.

-We’ll show you elements to change in your house and how to utilise them to give you the most expensive looking home with the space and budget you have.
+We’ll show you the right elements to change in your house and how to utilise them to give you the most expensive looking home with the space and budget you have.

 Rugs serve as a visual anchor in a space; it prevents our eyes from wandering around and maintains our focus.

 By adding a rug, the room becomes visually easier to take in because objects and furniture can compete for our attention without it.